ejhessing/serve-https/README.md

 Specifying a custom HTTPS certificate:

 * `--key /path/to/privkey.pem` specifies the server private key
-* `--cert /path/to/cert.pem` specifies the server certificate
+* `--cert /path/to/fullchain.pem` specifies the bundle of server certificate and all intermediate certificates
-* `--chain /path/to/chain.pem` specifies the certificate authorities
+* `--root /path/to/root.pem` specifies the certificate authority(ies)

-Note: `--chain` may specify single cert, a bundle, and may be used multiple times like so:
+Note: `--root` may specify single cert or a bundle, and may be used multiple times like so:

 ```
---chain /path/to/intermediate-ca-1.pem --chain /path/to/intermediate-ca-2.pem
+--root /path/to/primary-root.pem --root /path/to/cross-root.pem
 ```

 Other options:

-* `--serve-chain true` alias for `-c` with the contents of chain.pem
+* `--serve-root true` alias for `-c` with the contents of root.pem
 * `--servername example.com` changes the servername logged to the console
-* `--letsencrypt-certs example.com` sets and key, cert, and chain to standard letsencrypt locations
+* `--letsencrypt-certs example.com` sets and key, fullchain, and root to standard letsencrypt locations

 Examples
 --------